Milkigit/sil/rb3ptr/README.txt

 efficiency (time, space and also code-size), type safety, ease of use.

 It aims for C99 compatibility.
 It uses a few C99 features but currently seems to compile with -std=gnu89 as well.
-(Not: -std=c89 since we need "inline")
+(Not: -std=c89 since we use "inline")

-Type safety is provided by macros to wrap generic code into code that works only for a specific type of node values.
-The generic code is not templated, so a single compilation of it can be shared between all wrappers.
-The wrappers machine code size comes mostly from inlined comparison functions.
+Type safety is provided by macros that wrap the generic code.
+The wrapper's machine code size comes mostly from inlined comparison functions (inlining the comparison functions will soon be optional).

 rb3ptr has no external dependencies.
-It is even believed to not have any C standard library dependencies.
+It's not even dependent on the C standard library.

 Building the source
 ===================